Mook-as/stackato-doc/user/reference/client-ref.rst

           <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
           <div class="inner" style="display:none;">

-        --token-file

-	    Path to an existing and readable file containing the targets and authorization tokens.

-        -n
-          Alias of --no-prompt.
-        --path

-	    Path of the directory holding the application files to push.
+        --group

-	    Defaults to the current working directory.
+	    The once-off group to use for the current operation.

-        -t
-          Alias of --trace.
-        --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.
+	    This is a Stackato 2 option.

+        --json

+	    Print raw json as output, not human-formatted data.

         --manifest

 	    Path of the manifest file to use.
 	    If not specified a search is done.

-        -o
-          Alias of --organization.
-        --noprompt
-          Alias of --no-prompt.
-        --target

-	    The once-off target to use for the current operation.

-        --json

-	    Print raw json as output, not human-formatted data.
+        --no-prompt

+	    Disable interactive queries.

         --no-tail
           Complementary alias of --tail.
-        --token

-	    The once-off authentication token to use for the current operation.
+        --no-trace
+          Complementary alias of --trace.
         --non-interactive
           Alias of --no-prompt.
+        --noprompt
+          Alias of --no-prompt.
+        --organization

+	    The once-off organization to use for the current operation.
+	    This is a Stackato 3 option.

+        --path

+	    Path of the directory holding the application files to push.
+	    Defaults to the current working directory.

+        --space

+	    The once-off space to use for the current operation, specified by name.
+This is a Stackato 3 option.
+	    Cannot be used together with --space-guid.

         --space-guid

 	    The once-off space to use for the current operation, specified by guid.
-This is a stackato CF v2 option.
+This is a Stackato 3 option.
 	    Cannot be used together with --space.

-        --organization

-	    The once-off organization to use for the current operation.
-	    This is a stackato CF v2 option.

         --tail

 	    Request target to stream the log.

-        --no-prompt

-	    Disable interactive queries.

-        --no-trace
-          Complementary alias of --trace.
-        --space
+        --target

-	    The once-off space to use for the current operation, specified by name.
-This is a stackato CF v2 option.
+	    The once-off target to use for the current operation.
-	    Cannot be used together with --space-guid.

-        --group
+        --token

-	    The once-off group to use for the current operation.
+	    The once-off authentication token to use for the current operation.
-	    This is a stackato V1 option.

-            </div></div>
+        --token-file

+	    Path to an existing and readable file containing the targets and authorization tokens.

+        --trace

+	    Activate tracing of the issued REST requests and responses.
+	    This option is a no-op now.
+Tracing is always active.
+See the 'trace' command to print the saved trace to stdout.

+        -n
+          Alias of --no-prompt.
+        -o
+          Alias of --organization.
+        -t
+          Alias of --trace.

-.. _command-events:
+.. _command-stackato events:

-      events  *<application>*
+      stackato events  *<application>*
-        Show the application's events as recorded so far.
+        Show recorded application events, for application or space.
+Without an application given the current or specified space is used, otherwise that application.
+This is a Stackato 3 specific command.

         .. raw:: html